Illusion of Kate Moss: Illusion

 The illusion played as the finale of the runway show for The Widows of Culloden on 3 March 2006 at the Palais Omnisports de Paris-Bercy.
 The stage was formed by a square of rough wood with a large glass pyramid in its centre, leaving a catwalk around the outside for the models to walk.
 After the final model exited the runway, the lights were dimmed and the illusion was projected within the central pyramid.
-The illusion, sometimes inaccurately described as a hologram, used a 19th-century theatre technique called Pepper's ghost to display a life-sized projection of Kate Moss wearing a billowing chiffon dress.
+The illusion, sometimes inaccurately described as a hologram, used a 19th-century theatre technique called Pepper's ghost to display a life-sized projection of Kate Moss wearing a billowing white chiffon dress.
 In the Pepper's ghost technique, a brightly lit figure out of sight of the audience is partially reflected on an angled pane of glass, which makes the semi-transparent figure appear to be on the stage.

 The illusion was executed as a collaboration between British film director Baillie Walsh, production designer Joseph Bennett, post-production company Glassworks, and production duo Gainsbury & Whiting.
 Glassworks planned the illusion by creating a computer-generated render of the entire show space, including the seating and the runway.
 This enabled them to visualise the illusion from multiple viewpoints to confirm that it would look correct no matter where it was viewed from.
 The performance for Widows was inspired in part by serpentine dance, a type of stage performance from the 1890s that utilised billowing fabric and dramatic lighting, created by dancer Loie Fuller.

 Filming the effect was difficult, went over budget and took two hours.
 Moss was suspended in a harness and wind machines were used to create the movement of her dress.
 The flowing material made it difficult for the production designers to conceal the edges of the illusion.
 Because the pyramid was visible to the audience from all angles, it was more challenging to execute than an illusion using only a single field of view.
 It was the first fashion show to employ this kind of effect; media theorist Jenna Ng speculated that it may have been the first such large-scale 3D projection of a performance.